Fulfillment Operations Management

 Who Should Attend

 This introductory-level program is for anyone who is new to the fulfillment process or experienced managers seeking for new ideas and methods to improve the fulfillment process.
 Managers and supervisors in retailing, e-tailing, and manufacturing will find opportunities for improvement in what is becoming one of the most critical components of the logistics process in today’s consumer-driven economy.
-This program is among the options for those pursuing a Certificate in Supply Chain Operations.
+This program is among the options for those pursuing a Professional Certificate in Supply Chain Operations.

 Upon completing this program, you will have gained knowledge to: